-- Make sure that phone calls will be answered when we are open, from 9:00-13:00 and 14:00 -17:00, from Monday to Friday and where this is not practical, on certain occasions, that a voicemail system will be in place - Try to answer calls to our reception promptly - Answer all calls politely - Transfer calls to a member of staff who can help you - Inform you before transferring your call to another staff member - Identify ourselves when we answer a phone call that our reception staff have transferred - Try to phone you back within three working days, if the staff member that you need to talk to is unavailable - Make sure that our voicemail facility works when staff are unavailable to answer phone calls - Make every effort to assist callers.
-In the event that we cannot assist in the request made for any reason, we will inform the caller as to why we cannot assist in this request and politely inform the caller that we cannot assist further - Terminate calls after informing the caller that we are going to terminate the call, where the caller is abusive or impolite to our staff - Tell you which organisation can help you, if you have a query that we do not deal with.
+- Make sure that phone calls to the switchboard will be answered when we are open, from 10:30am -12:30pm and 1:45pm 3:15pm, from Monday to Friday and where this is not practical, on certain occasions, that a voicemail system will be in place - Make sure that phone calls to our Your Rights Information Service phoneline will be answered when they are active from 9:30am 1:00pm Tuesday and Wednesday. - > Answer all calls politely - > Transfer calls to a staff member who can help you - Inform you before transferring your call to another staff member - Identify ourselves when we answer a phone call that our reception staff have transferred

+- Try to phone you back within three working days, if the staff member that you need to talk to is unavailable - Make sure that our voicemail facility works when staff are unavailable to answer phone calls - Make every effort to assist callers.
+If we cannot assist in the request made for any reason, we will inform the caller as to why we cannot assist in this request and politely inform the caller that we cannot assist further - Terminate calls after informing the caller that we are going to terminate the call, where the caller is abusive or impolite to our staff - > Tell you which organisation can help you, if you have a query that we do not deal with.